velopack/velopack.docs/docs/getting-started/rust.md

     ```rust
     use velopack::*;
     fn main() {
-        // VelopackApp should be the first thing to run
+        // VelopackApp should be the first thing to run.
-        // In some circumstances it may terminate/restart the process to perform tasks.
+        // In some circumstances it may terminate/restart
+        // the process during update/install.
         VelopackApp::build().run();

         // ... your other app startup code here